sergianafr/SprintFramework/README.md

 - Annotate your controllers classes with src.annotations.Controller
 - Annotate your controller methods with src.annotations.Get(url="method's url").
 - Annotate the parameters of your controllers methods with src.annotations.Param(name="Parameter name").
 The name should correspond to the name of the form input where you retrieve it.

+## Session
+To manipulate sessions, you must import the package src.classes.CustomSession
+    Method void add(String name, Object value) adds value to the session Method void remove(String name) removes value from the session Method Object get(String name) return the value corresponding to the given name from the session